 Non-alcoholic fatty liver disease (NAFLD) is a term used to describe a range of conditions caused by a build-up of fat in the liver.
-According to the NHS, around one in three UK adults has early-stage NAFLD.
+According to the NHS, around one in three UK adults have early-stage NAFLD.

 Luckily, whether or not you have NAFLD, there are plenty of ways to look after your liver health, reduce your risk of NAFLD, and prevent the condition from progressing.
-There’s also evidence that lifestyle changes like losing weight and staying active may even be able to reverse early-stage NAFLD.
+There’s also evidence that lifestyle changes like losing weight and staying active may be able to reverse early-stage NAFLD.

 Here, we’ll explore everything you need to know about NAFLD.